 Entrenched opposition from government agencies such as Oregon’s Department of Transportation and the Portland Police ultimately led to the bill’s demise.

-Let us know how we can help legislative efforts in your state.
+Let us know how we can help legislative efforts in your town, city, or state.
 Drop a line to email@example.com